 CBC Hurricane Preparedness

 Hurricane season is one of the times when we need to be on guard and prepared.
 We want to make sure those we serve and our employees are prepared when natural disasters strike, especially now, as we head into hurricane season.
-The National Oceanic and Atmospheric Administration (NOAA) has predicted an above-average hurricane season in 2021 with 13-20 named storms 13-20, 6-10 hurricanes and 3-5 major storms.
+The National Oceanic and Atmospheric Administration (NOAA) has predicted an above-average hurricane season in 2022 with 14-21 named storms, 6-10 of those being hurricanes, and 3-6 of the hurricanes being major hurricanes.

 Tips for beings prepared